 trnsci¶

-Scientific computing libraries for AWS Trainium.
+Scientific computing libraries for AWS Trainium — the reference implementation for the post-FP64 era.

 NVIDIA CUDA programmers reach for cuFFT, cuBLAS, cuRAND, cuSOLVER, cuSPARSE, and cuTENSOR when they need fast numerical primitives.
 The AWS Neuron SDK ships none of these. trnsci is six libraries that fill the gap: